 RESOURCES: For Schools, Youth, Colleges, and Adult Education

-- NOW AVAILABLE!
-Friending Planet Earth: Helping Youth Understand Solidarity and Sustainability in Light of Climate Change–A six session learning program designed for high school-aged students (in schools or in youth groups).
+- Friending Planet Earth: Helping Youth Understand Solidarity and Sustainability in Light of Climate Change–A six session learning program designed for high school-aged students (in schools or in youth groups).
 This resource was developed in partnership with the Center for Ministry Development.
 See: Overview here.
 All Sessions here.

-- AVAILABLE NOW!
-Sustainability and Catholic Higher Education: A Toolkit for Mission Integration.
+- Sustainability and Catholic Higher Education: A Toolkit for Mission Integration.
 This new resource helps schools strengthen ongoing commitments to Catholic mission, to “cultivate and care for” (Genesis 2:15) God’s good gift of Creation, to link these efforts to impacts on poor people at home and abroad and to develop sustainable campus communities.
 Download the Toolkit here.

 - Creation Cries for Justice: Climate Change Impacts & Faithful Response.
-New REVISED JustFaith Matters Module.
-An 8 session study on Catholic teaching, current science, stories of real people impacted, and how to take action on climate change.
+JustFaith Matters Module: An 8 session study on Catholic teaching, current science, stories of real people impacted, and how to take action on climate change.
 Find out more about it here.

 - NEW: New Tools from the Catholic Climate Covenant

 - Climate Change informed by the 7 Principles of Catholic Social Teaching

 How can climate change be understood in light of the 7 Key Themes of Catholic Social Teaching?
 In response to this, the Coalition has created a resource that offers quotes from the Vatican and the U.S. bishops demonstrating how climate change involves and engages the seven key themes: Human Life and Dignity; Community, Family and Participation; Rights and Responsibilities, Option for the Poor; Right to Work; Solidarity; as well as Care for Creation.
 Find the resource here.

 - A comprehensive primer on Catholic teaching on climate change is the inspirational speech given by Bishop The Most Reverend William Skylstad, Bishop of Spokane, entitled “Facing the Wind-What are the Signs?”
 He offered the speech to students and faculty at Gonzaga University.